 - All transfers by private bus (the bus cross the bridge and stop in front the Romanian Customs and border check.

 - Transfers Day 1 (from Airport to hotel)

-- Other drinks (except glass of wine or traditional local brandy – rakia or what is specified in the tour).
+- Other drinks (except a glass of wine or traditional local brandy – rakia or what is specified in the tour)

-- No bottled water (we are opposite the single use plastic products)
+- No bottled water (we are against the single-use plastic products)

 - Photo taxes

 - Entry fees into monuments except the ones in the tour program

 Transylvania - Independent walking - 8 days / 7 nights